This post may contain affiliate links. Thank you for your support.

 - Vanilla extract

-- A mug to enjoy your pumpkin flavored caffeine fix
+- A mug to enjoy your pumpkin-flavored gourmet coffee caffeine fix

 How to Make the Dairy Free Pumpkin Spice Coffee Creamer

-This liquid coffee creamer makes more of a rich, traditional PSL type of a pumpkin coffee beverage, rather than a subtle, hint-o-pumpkin type of thing that you get with a store bought pumpkin-flavored creamer.
+This liquid coffee creamer makes more of a rich, traditional PSL type of a pumpkin coffee beverage rather than a subtle, hint-o-pumpkin flavored coffee type of thing that you get with a store-bought pumpkin-flavored creamer.
 It feels like you’re being really over-the-top indulgent, but the richness mostly comes from all the real pumpkin in this recipe, so it’s actually really good for you!

-When you’re ready to enjoy your creation, whisk several teaspoons of the creamer into regular brewed coffee, or even a cup of spicy chai tea if you’re feeling adventurous.
-Top with non-dairy whipped-cream and a sprinkling of your pumpkin spice mix, or just a little bit of ground cinnamon, ground ginger, or nutmeg.
+When you’re ready to enjoy your creation, stir several teaspoons of the creamer into regular brewed hot coffee, iced coffee, or even a cup of spicy chai tea if you’re feeling adventurous.
+Top with non-dairy whipped cream and a sprinkling of your pumpkin spice mix or just a little bit of ground cinnamon, ground ginger, or nutmeg.
 A drizzle of plant-based caramel would also be an appropriate addition if you’re feeling fancy.

-A perfect fall breakfast for me would be big mug of coffee with this creamer and a bowl of homemade maple pecan granola to go with it.
+A perfect fall breakfast for me would be big mug of coffee with this creamer and a bowl of homemade maple pecan granola to go with it, or maybe a slice of my 3-ingredient pumpkin bread to keep the theme going.

 Here’s the full printable recipe: